Cb040719/reduxToolkit_components/README.md

 # Redux Toolkit Components

-This project is a demonstration of how to use Redux Toolkit, TailwindCSS, Redux Toolkit Query and Vite.
+This project is a demonstration of how to use [Redux Toolkit](https://redux-toolkit.js.org/), [TailwindCSS](https://tailwindcss.com/), [RTK query](https://redux-toolkit.js.org/rtk-query/overview) and [Vite](https://vitejs.dev/).
 It contains components for a Todo List, Counter and GetAPokemon.

 ## TodoList